+(Note: The following post was made previous to my conversion to Eastern Orthodoxy.)
 The Song of Bernadette (1943) is, of course, the story of St. Bernadette and her visions at Lourdes.
-Cinematically it is absolutely gorgeous- in fact, this was the film which moved me to include stills as part of this series.
+It is a gorgeous film- in fact, this is the one which moved me to include stills as part of my ongoing Cinéma Jésus […]